TheRustyStorm/dotswag/README.md

 You can edit it, to exclude some configs from being generated.

 To finally generate all of your dotfiles, run create_configs.py and you are done.

+I wrote a Unixscript, which can be executed, to run all three of those commands, if you don't want to exclude any of the configs in the script.